-The challenge is partly technological: the most recent raw climate data, whether observed or projected, offer daily or even hourly frequencies and spatial resolutions of 1km x 1km, resulting in terabyte-sized datasets.1 Processing these datasets
+The challenge is partly technological: the most recent raw climate data, whether observed or projected, offer daily or even hourly frequencies and spatial resolutions of 1 km x 1 km, resulting in terabyte-sized datasets.5 Processing these datasets requires advanced computational tools, such as High-Performance Computing (HPC) systems and Shared Computing Clusters (SCC).

-I See for instance: NCAR-USGS's highly-resolved hourly 4km gridded surface weather for continental North America offering intra-day variability (Rasmussen et al [2023], https://www.usgs.gov/data/conus404-four-kilometerlong-term-regional-hydroclimate-reanalysis-over-conterminous-united); NASA DAYMET Project Version IV's Ikm surface gridded daily downscaled meteorological fields (Thornton et al [2022], https://daymet.ornl.gov/); the Thermodynamics Global Warming Simulations Dataset containing hourly 12km x 12km data limited to the US extent (IM3/HyperFACETS from Srivastava et al [2023], https://tgw-data.msdlive.org/); and NASA's Earth Exchange Global Daily Downscaled Projections (NEX-GDDP CMIP6) that bias-corrected and downscaled outputs from an ensemble of 30 distinct global climate models (GCMs) simulated under the Coupled Model Intercomparison, Phase VI (CMIP6, Eyring et al [2016]) exercise in time (to days) and space (to a 0.25° grid) globally (https://www.nccs.nasa.gov/services/ data-collections/land-based-products/nex-gddp-cmip6). requires advanced computational tools, such as high-performance computing (HPC) systems and shared computing clusters (SCCs).
 These tools enable researchers to incorporate millions of climate simulations into global economic models, linking macro-financial outcomes to year-to-year fluctuations in climate exposure.
 When applied effectively, these innovative approaches significantly enhance the precision of regional risk assessments, providing high-resolution projections of future impacts on production systems and asset performance.
 Moreover, these projections are grounded in robust empirical data, offering insights that go beyond theoretical estimations.
-Together, these advancements underscore the strong competitive edge offered by the granular modelling methods at the core of our research.
+Together, these advancements underscore the strong competitive edge offered by the granular modeling methods at the core of our research.

 Early climate models focused on agriculture and relied on country-level data.
-These studies consistently showed a non-linear relationship between temperature and crop productivity: as growingseason temperatures rose, crop yields and farmland values declined at an accelerating rate (Schlenker and Roberts [2009]; Burke and Emerick [2016]; Mendelsohn and Massetti [2017]).
+These studies consistently showed a non-linear relationship between temperature and crop productivity: as growing-season temperatures rose, crop yields and farmland values declined at an accelerating rate (Schlenker and Roberts, 2009; Burke and Emerick, 2016; Mendelsohn and Massetti, 2017).
 The findings suggested that rising temperatures would reduce the profitability of croplands due to direct productivity losses (and thus production) causing major 'global' crop caloric supply disruptions with implications for food prices and land supply.
-However, these so-called 'global' estimates were actually based on US and EU agriculture data, and thus hardly extendable to other regions or sectors.
+However, these so-called 'global' estimates were actually based on U.S. and E.U. agriculture data, and thus hardly extendable to other regions or sectors.

-Broader implications came with a new generation of damage models ushered in by the work of Burke et al (2015), who scaled up the non-linear microeconomic relationship reported in the agriculture sector into macro-level damages covering the wider economy (namely gross domestic product [GDP]).
+Broader implications came with a new generation of damage models ushered in by the work of Burke et al. (2015), who scaled up the non-linear microeconomic relationship reported in the agriculture sector into macro-level damages covering the wider economy (namely Gross Domestic Product (GDP)).
 They were the very first to establish a direct link between country-level GDP damages and temperature exposure, and to use the predictive structure of their equations to extrapolate the macroeconomic implications of shifts in temperature to a global level (166 countries).
 Among their key results, they empirically confirmed the non-linear amplifying effect of temperature on aggregate economic production and thus enabled a major move forward in the climate-economics literature.
 From a methodological standpoint, they showed that a 'bottom-up' approach produces consistent results, as it averages grid-celllevel climatic exposure by country (while accounting for intra-country population density distribution), prior to aggregating up country-level projected GDP damages globally.
-But, most importantly, Burke et al (2015) also found that global estimates of GDP losses obtained by aggregation were higher than those produced by standard implementations of integrated assessment models (IAMs), which simulate the interactions between climate change and the macroeconomy at a high level.
+But, most importantly, Burke et al. (2015) also